flari949/COSC349/README.md

 ## Application Specifications

 ## Prerequisites
-Running this application requires the user have recent installations of the following:
+Running this application requires the user have recent installations of the following programs:
 - Vagrant
-- VM VirtualBox Manager
+- Oracle VM VirtualBox Manager

 ## Application Running
 Open a command prompt in the desired download location and run: